onepub-dev/dcli/README.md

 * executes commands synchronously, so no need to worry about futures.

-## What commands that Dshell support
+## What commands does Dshell support?

-DShell ships with a number of built in commands and the abilty to call any cli application and easily process the output.
+DShell ships with a number of built in functions and the abilty to call any cli application and easily process the output.

 These are some of the built-in commands:
 * move( from, to)